The ‘Shell Infrastructure Host’, also known as sihost.exe, is a system process that handles various visual aspects of the operating system.

 5. Run an Antimalware Scan

 Windows Defender is a great security program that ships with Windows 10/11.
-You can use it to run a full antimalware scan on your system.
-There are various ways to scan with Windows Security; here’s the easiest.
+It can run a full antimalware scan on your system.
+There are various ways to scan with Windows Security; here’s the easiest one.

 1. Click on Windows Search and type Windows Security.
 Next, open the Windows Security app from the list.